-Consequently, it is now common knowledge among Jerusalem’s locals that Wadi Yasul/Nahal Azal is biblical Azal.
+Consequently, it is now common knowledge in Jerusalem that Wadi Yasul/Nahal Azal is biblical Azal.
 Online examples of this include:

 - An American Girl in Jerusalem (3rd paragraph): “This is the Azel Valley mentioned in Zechariah 14:5 in reference to the earthquake that occurred during King Uzziah’s reign around 760 B.C. … I’m using the New International Version [(NIV) bible which has Azel instead of Azal]…”

 - City of David Foundation Segway Tours (2nd paragraph): “At the foot of the ridge is the deep channel of Atzal [sic] River (Zechariah 14:5), which advances toward the Kidron Valley.
 Its Biblical name was preserved by the Arabs as Wadi Yasul”

 - Wikipedia: Jerusalem Peace Forest: “[The Jerusalem Peace Forest] was a location of the biblical Azal river mentioned in the book of Zechariah (Zechariah 14:5) (currently only a riverbed is left in place)”

 - Wikipedia (Hebrew version): נחל אצל: “Nahal Azal (Arabic: Wadi Yasul) is one of the tributaries of the Kidron Valley southeast of Jerusalem, between the Armon Ha’Natziv ridge and the neighborhood of Abu Tor, near the Peace Forest. … This name originates in the prophet Zechariah’s end-time prophecy, ‘[content of the LXX version of Zechariah 14:4-5]‘.
 The biblical name of the river was preserved by the Arabs as Wadi Yasul.”